robisonsantos/evm/README.md

     This will remove the specified erlang version from the cache; and if the specified erlang version was also installed, this will uninstall it.

 - **uninstall** (`$ evm uninstall <version>`)
-    This will uninstall the specified erlang version--however it will remaine in the cache, and evm won't need to download it again to install it.
+    This will uninstall the specified erlang version--however it will remain in the cache, and evm won't need to download it again to install it.

 - **cache** (`$ evm cache`)
     This will list all the erlang versions that have been downloaded by evm, but not necessarily installed.